annettastogniew/automated-scraper/README.md

   steps:
 ```

-Followed by a list of steps the workflow should follow.
-For this scraper, the workflow first uses the [actions/checkout](https://github.com/actions/checkout) package to navigate the current repository.
+Next, you will need to list the steps for this job.
+Each step has a name, and some syntax for what that step does.
+For this scraper, the job first uses the [actions/checkout](https://github.com/actions/checkout) package to navigate the current repository.

 ```
     - name: checkout repo content
         uses: actions/checkout@v4.1.1
 ```

 The next two step use the [actions/setup-python](https://github.com/actions/setup-python) package to install the specified version on python, and pip to install the specified packages.

 ```
     - name: Setup Python
         uses: actions/setup-python@v5.1.0
         with:
             python-version: '3.11.8'
     - name: install python packages
         run: |
             python -m pip install --upgrade pip
-        [one line for each library, with this syntax: pip install package-name]
+              pip install pandas
+              pip install requests
+              pip install gspread
+              pip install oauth2client
+              pip install gspread_dataframe
 ```

-Once the workflow has been set up, it runs the python script.
+Once the job has been set up, it runs the python script (called cal-oes-scraper.py in this repository).

 ```
 - name: execute py script
-        run: python [python-script-name]
+        run: python cal-oes-scraper.py
 ```

-The workflow can also commit and push any changes it makes to the repository.
-In order to allow the workflow to push changes, you need to navigate to your repository' settings.
-Under Actions > General, scroll to "Workflow permissions" and select Read and write permissions.
-Then click save.
+The job can also commit and push any changes it makes to the repository.
+To allow the workflow to push changes, you need to navigate to your repository settings.
+Under Actions > General, scroll to "Workflow permissions" and select "Read and write permissions."
+Then click Save.

 ```
 - name: commit files